Define where the pipeline should find input data and save output data.

 However, more fragmented reads from MAGs often result in contigs shorter than this.
 Therefore, nf-core/funcscan will run with the meta mode by default, but providing this parameter allows to override this and run in single genome mode again.

-For more information check Pyrodigal documentation.
+For more information check the Pyrodigal documentation.

 Modifies tool parameter(s):